Planning to watch the Macy's Thanksgiving Day Parade? Here is everything you need to know to have a blast!

-We include tips on where to stand for a good view, the best time to arrive, and whether or not you need tickets.
+Below are a route map, tips on where to stand for a good view, the best time to arrive, as well as a list of balloons and performances.

 - What is the Route?